shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

 image: assets/images/festival3.png
 ---

-This proposal presents a solution. **Ward-level festivals** are designed to strengthen local spirit, The idea is to cultivate a sense of community ownership, and encourage civic engagement.
+This proposal presents a solution. **Ward-level festivals** are designed to strengthen local spirit.
+The idea is to cultivate a sense of community ownership, and encourage civic engagement.
 Kathmandu and Lalitpur are cities with vibrant diverse communities and rich cultural heritage.
 They face challenges in fostering a strong sense of local belonging.
 Many residents, particularly young adults, lack engagement with their neighborhoods.
 This leads to issues like littering, apathy towards community events, and low political participation.

 **Understanding the Challenges:**